-29. INCOME TAX
+31. INCOME TAX

-Income tax of the Group for the years ended December 31, 2023 and 2022 was calculated at a rate specified by the Revenue Department on net earnings after adjusting certain conditions according to the Revenue Code.
+Income tax of the Group for the years ended December 31, 2024 and 2023 was calculated at a rate specified by the Revenue Department on net earnings after adjusting certain conditions according to the Revenue Code.
 The Group recorded the corporate income tax as expense for the years and recorded the accrued portion as liabilities in the statements of financial position.

-Tax income (expense) for the year ended December 31, 2023 and 2022 were as follow:
+Tax expense for the years ended December 31, 2024 and 2023 were as follows: